flexera-public/policy_templates/compliance/fnms/FNMS_Licenses_At_Risk/README.md

 ## FlexNet Manager Licenses At Risk.

 ### What it does
-This policy will look up the Licenses that are at risk, meaning that there is probably not enough entitlements for the consumed applications.
+This policy looks up all FlexNet Manager Licenses that are at risk and lists them.
+A License at Risk is a License that is unable to cover the current license consumption.
-The policy is a report only policy, no action is taken during the Policy Escalation

 The report / Mail output looks like this:
 ![Alt text][emailoutput]

 Current limitations:
-- This only works with the FNMS Cloud
+- This policy currently only works with the FlexNet Manager Cloud.
-- Output is limited to max 100.000 rows.
+- Output is limited to max 100000 rows.

-### Pre-reqs
-- FlexNet Manager
-- The following RightScale Credentials
-  - 'FNMS_API_Token'

 ### Installation

-#### How to setup FlexNet Manager for this policy:
+#### How to setup FlexNet Manager for this policy

-1. Create the report in FlexNet manager that contains this fields:
+1. Create a report in FlexNet manager that contains these fields:
 ![Alt text][FNMSCloudInstanceReport]
-Once saved note the report number in thr URL field :
+Once saved, note the report number in thr URL field:
-![Alt text][ReportNumber] you need it when activating the Policy
+![Alt text][ReportNumber] you need it when activating the Policy.

-1. Setup the API Token in FNMS:
+1. Setup the API Token in FlexNet Manager:
     1. On the Account page - Select Create Account -> Service Account and fill in the form

         ![Alt text][CreateServeceAccount]
-    1. IMPORTANT: When you hit save you will see a API Token..
-This is the only time you will see it so you need to save it at this point
+    1. IMPORTANT: When you hit save you will see a API Token.
+This is the only time you will see it, so you need to save it at this point.

         ![Alt text][APIToken]
     1. Add the new account to the Role ___Webservice___